-The following example command uses FFmpeg with GPU Resize to generate 5 different scaled versions of the input video.
+The following example command uses FFmpeg with GPU Resize to generate five different scaled versions of the input video.

 ffmpeg -y -i INPUT -filter_complex \ nvresize=5:s=hd1080\|hd720\|hd480\|wvga\|cif:readback=0[out0][out1][out2][out3][out4] \ -map [out0] -an -vcodec nvenc -b:v 6M -bufsize 6M -maxrate 6.8M -bf 2 out0nv.mp4 \ -map [out1] -an -vcodec nvenc -b:v 3M -bufsize 3M -maxrate 3.4M -bf 2 out1nv.mp4 \ -map [out2] -an -vcodec nvenc -b:v 2M -bufsize 2M -maxrate 2.1M -bf 2 out2nv.mp4 \ -map [out3] -an -vcodec nvenc -b:v 1M -bufsize 1M -maxrate 1.1M -bf 2 out3nv.mp4 \ -map [out4] -an -vcodec nvenc -b:v 0.5M -bufsize 0.5M -maxrate 0.5M -bf 2 out4nv.mp4

 With so many channels available, searching for specific content is a new challenge for data centers.
-New techniques based on deep learning allow the content and even the action of the video to be inferred, so that videos can be automatically tagged and indexed and then searched.
-But training the neural network models and applying them to new video is computationally expensive.
+New techniques based on deep learning enable the content and even the action of the video to be inferred so that videos can be automatically tagged and indexed and then searched.
+However, training the neural network models and applying them to new videos is computationally expensive.

-GPUs are the de facto best platform for deep learning training, and the combination of hardware video encoding and CUDA accelerated computing on the same accelerator makes the GPU the perfect platform to enable this exciting frontier in advanced video analytics.
+GPUs are the best platform for deep learning training.
+The combination of hardware video encoding and CUDA accelerated computing on the same accelerator makes the GPU the perfect platform to enable this exciting frontier in advanced video analytics.

 NVIDIA GPU Rest Engine

 REST services provide the data center equivalent of library calls.
-Multiple REST services are often combined within a full data center level application.
-REST systems typically communicate over HTTP using the same HTTP commands (GET, PUT, etc.) used by web browsers to retrieve and update web pages.
+Multiple REST services are often combined within a full data center-level application.
+REST systems typically communicate over HTTP using the same HTTP commands (GET, PUT, and so on) used by web browsers to retrieve and update web pages.
 REST interfaces identify resources by URI.
-For example, a REST interface to an image resize service might use a URI like this:
+For example, a REST interface to an image resize service might use a URI like the following:

-The goal of the NVIDIA GPU REST Engine is to enable GPU-accelerated libraries and applications to easily fit into the data center as services accessible using REST interfaces.
-This allows high-throughput and low-latency computing capabilities for traditionally expensive offline bulk processing like image resizing and video transcoding.
+The goal of NVIDIA GPU REST Engine is to enable GPU-accelerated libraries and applications to easily fit into the data center as services accessible using REST interfaces.
+This enables high-throughput and low-latency computing capabilities for traditionally expensive offline bulk processing like image resizing and video transcoding.

 By servicing REST requests asynchronously with many threads across multiple GPUs, GPU REST Engine achieves high resource utilization and efficiency.
 For example, as one worker thread is downloading data from host to device, a second thread can execute kernels, and a third can move data from device to host, all for separate requests.
 In practice, the GPU REST Engine resource scheduler can execute multiple simultaneous kernels and transfers.
 Instead of relying purely on bulk synchronous parallel execution, GPU REST Engine transforms the GPU into a task- and data-parallel execution device.

 GRE also helps with managing the CPU-heavy components of algorithms.
-Specifically in the case of JPEG transcoding, the JPEG decode step is generally serial in nature and execute on the CPU.
-The heavily threaded work pool concept in GPU REST Engine allows high-priority CPU tasks, like JPEG decode, to execute while the GPU execution and driver management parts of the code run at lower priority.
+Specifically in the case of JPEG transcoding, the JPEG decode step is generally serial in nature and executes on the CPU.
+The heavily threaded work pool concept in GPU REST Engine enables high-priority CPU tasks, like JPEG decode, to execute while the GPU execution and driver management parts of the code run at a lower priority.

-For more information on the NVIDIA GPU REST Engine, visit https://developer.nvidia.com/gre
+For more information, see NVIDIA GPU REST Engine.

 NVIDIA Image Compute Engine

-ICE can resize images fast enough on Amazon AWS g2.2xlarge instances to replace 3-5 CPU nodes while reducing latency to make on-the-fly resizing possible.
+ICE can resize images fast enough on Amazon EC2 g2.2xlarge instances to replace 3-5 CPU nodes while reducing latency to make on-the-fly resizing possible.